JashnaShaikh/JashnaShaikh/README.md

  👋 Hey, I'm Jashna

- 💻 Frontend Learner | ☕ Coffee Lover
+ 💻 Frontend Developer | ☕ Coffee Lover

 I’m on a journey through web development — turning ideas into interfaces, improving UI/UX, and learning how the web really works.
 Comfortable with frontend, recently started exploring backend, and I love designing clean, user-friendly experiences.
 Also excited to dive into Web3 and emerging tech.